cchamberlain/id-builder/README.markdown

 ### Continuous Integration & Deployment
 Provide integration with CI and CD, allowing you to easily deploy new versions of your code.

+### Running one test suite at a time
+Right now all the tests are always compiled to the build directory and then they may create files in the .tmp` directory.
+What would be better is to check for the existence of the .tmp directory